-Sweet dish was a must to finish it off.
+A sweet dish was a must to finish it off.
 Shahi Tukra is the eternal royal dessert to end the experience on a sweet note.
 However, the dish falls flat on its face.
 The bread was mushy, and the water content in radbi was a little more to spoil the consistency.
-A distinct cardamom flavor could not save the dish.
+A distinct cardamom flavour could not save the dish.
 The non-existence of expected dry fruits kills the provision of crunchy texture.
 In one line – nafasat (finesse) like Rekha was missing.

 Must-Try: Gosht Galawati Kabab, Lucknowi Paratha, and Raan Biryani